Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Why I Am Risking Everything To Build Lionsberg In Service Of The Meta Project.md

 6 months into the social experiment we launched in April, we have reached the end of the first season of exploring these concepts in the abstract with a growing network, and arrived back at a fresh point of clarity regarding what comes next.

-It seems that what wants to emerge next is a small core group and core system / platform, that reciprocally relates to a diverse and growing "group of groups".
+It seems that what wants to emerge next is a small core group and core system / platform, that operates in service of a diverse and growing "group of groups".

 Nearly all the [[Work]] required to meet the needs, solve the problems, and forge our future will be done in small groups of 3 to 20 people.
 Each of these groups will have its own unique language, culture, social norms, mission, and story.
 It would not be possible or wise to control or manage thousands of groups around the world from above.